situ2001/demo-rollup-sourcemap-issue/README.md

 This is a demo of the rollup sourcemap issue introduced in rollup babel plugin with `inputSourceMap: true` option.

+> for information about the option, please refer to https://babeljs.io/docs/options#inputsourcemap

 ## Steps to reproduce

 Build